 In addition to tuition & fee and housing, other expenses include round-trip travel from the US to Ireland, passport, insurance, excursions and other incidental expenses, and miscellaneous living costs.
 At this time, no visa is required for the study away in Ireland.
 Total additional expenses would be ~$1,500.00.

-The UNH Department of Kinesiology, the UNH Center for International Education and the Institute of Technology at Carlow are committed to providing the UNH student with a high-quality educational and cultural experience during the study away.
+The UNH Department of Kinesiology, the UNH Global Education Center and the Institute of Technology at Carlow are committed to providing the UNH student with a high-quality educational and cultural experience during the study away.
 Specific, designated personnel at each institution are available ‘on call’ 24 hours a day for assistance as needed.

 Students must make their own travel arrangements to Ireland.
 Typically students arrive in Ireland in early September and return to the US in mid-December.
 The Institute provides one-way transportation from Dublin airport to the student’s accommodations on their initial trip to Ireland.